A naturally tailless, sweet cat, the Cymric loves to play and requires daily grooming of a double coat.

 The true origin of the Manx probably had more to do with trading ships that went from Phoenicia to Japan.
 These sailors may have picked up some Japanese corkscrew-tailed cats on their journey, bringing them back in the ship as mousers rather than meaning to import a new breed of cat.

 The first Manx champion was named Bonhaki.
-This silver tabby achieved the honor in London around 1900.
+This silver tabby achieved the honour in London around 1900.
 The Manx has been bred in the United States since the early 1930s and the first United States Manx Grand Champion was awarded in 1951.

 The first Cymrics were reported in Canada in the 1960s.
 Some registries still call these long-haired Manx; others have given them the separate breed name of Cymric, taken from the Celtic word for Welsh.